 Letter to Lev Tolstoi, 15/27 November 1878.
 Ibid., xii/1, p.
 384. In his excellent book Turgenev and England (London, 1980), p.
 239, Patrick Waddington identified the "professor of music" whom Turgenev spoke to in Cambridge in 1878 as George Macfarren.
 This conversation took place at a lunch held in Turgenev's honour by the political economist Henry Fawcett [back]

 Tchaikovsky had originally intended to dedicate the Piano Concerto to his former student Sergei Taneyev, who intensively studied the new work during the summer of 1875, hoping to give the first performance, but who would be 'beaten' to it by Bülow.
-See: Alexander Poznansky, Petr Chaikovskii.
-Biografiia, 2 vols (Saint Petersburg, 2009), i, p.
-344-46.
-See also the work history for the Piano Concerto No. 1 drawn up by Brett Langston on the Tchaikovsky Research website [back]
+See the work history for the Piano Concerto No. 1 drawn up by Brett Langston on the Tchaikovsky Research website [back]

-Cf. the entry in Tchaikovsky's album-diary for 1/13 July 1886, in which he looked back to his meeting with Tolstoi ten years earlier, at a private musical soirée which was specially arranged for the great writer at the Moscow Conservatory in December 1876 : "Perhaps never in my life has my composer's pride been so flattered and moved as when L. N. Tolstoi, sitting beside me and listening to the Andante from my First Quartet, burst into tears".
-Quoted here from: Alexander Poznansky, Tchaikovsky.
-The Quest for the Inner Man (New York, 1991), p.
-191 [back]
+Cf. the entry in Tchaikovsky's album-diary for 1/13 July 1886, in which he looked back to his meeting with Tolstoi ten years earlier, at a private musical soirée which was specially arranged for the great writer at the Moscow Conservatory in December 1876 : "Perhaps never in my life, however, was I so gratified and my creative ambition so touched as when L. N. Tolstoy, sitting beside me and listening to the Andante of my First String Quartet, burst into tears".
+Quoted here from: Wladimir Lakond (tr.), P. Tchaikovsky.
+The Diaries (New York, 1945), p.
+246 [back]

 Tchaikovsky would not actually read Goethe's novel until 1884, but Mignon's song, in Mei's excellent translation, clearly captured his imagination when he worked on his first album of romances in November 1869 [back]